 The SQLite EXISTS clause is an ingenious tool that can significantly speed up your work with databases.
 It simply checks for the existence of certain rows within a subquery and returns TRUE if at least one row exists, FALSE otherwise.
 Here’s a sample syntax:

-SELECT column_name(s) FROM table_name WHERE EXISTS (subquery);
+WHERE EXISTS (subquery);

 In this example, ‘subquery’ represents the SQL statement that fetches the data you’re interested in from another table or even from the same one.